Intel Responds To Alleged Chip Flaw, Claims Effects Won't Significantly Impact Average Users - Slashdot

 Meaning, when you buy a new CPU or computer - i.e. "fixed in the next release".

-It's not a bug, it's a design decision (Score:3)
+It's not a bug, it's a design decision (Score:4, Interesting)

 From what I've read, this "problem" looks to be a design decision on the part of Intel.
 Speculative access needs to be fast, and making it subject to access control basically removes the benefit of speculative access.